Les bienfaits de l'acide acétique

 Apple cider vinegar, a formidable ally for lowering the GI of your meals .

-The food that helps lower your GI with each meal is cider vinegar, rich in acetic acid.
+The food that allows you to lower your GI at every meal is cider vinegar, rich in acetic acid.
 We heard a lot about it when the book Glucose Revolution came out, because its author, Jessie, promotes cider vinegar in particular.

-One of the mechanisms by which vinegar works is that it delays gastric emptying, meaning food stays in the stomach longer.
-This slows the release of sugars into the bloodstream, reducing the overall glycemic index of a meal.
-Additionally, vinegar may also improve insulin sensitivity and promote better glucose utilization by cells.
-Vinegar and in particular the acetic acid it contains partly deactivates the alpha-amylase enzyme which transforms the starch contained in carbohydrates into glucose.
-And when absorbed into the blood, acetic acid allows better consumption of glycogen by the muscles.
-Apple cider vinegar is the one that contains the most acetic acid and is also the one that has the mildest taste diluted in a little water.
+One of the mechanisms by which vinegar works is that it delays gastric emptying, which means that food stays in the stomach longer.
+This slows the release of sugars into the bloodstream, thus reducing the overall glycemic index of a meal.
+In addition, vinegar can also improve insulin sensitivity and promote better utilization of glucose by cells.
+Vinegar, and in particular the acetic acid it contains, partially deactivates the alpha-amylase enzyme that converts the starch in carbohydrates into glucose.
+And when absorbed into the bloodstream, acetic acid allows for better consumption of glycogen by the muscles.
+Apple cider vinegar contains the most acetic acid and is also the one that tastes mildest when diluted in a little water.

-In summary, acetic acid has various health benefits, including improving digestion, regulating blood sugar, strengthening the immune system, and having positive effects on skin and hair.
-Apple cider vinegar, rich in acetic acid, is particularly praised for its potential to reduce the glycemic index of meals, thereby contributing to better weight and blood sugar management.
+In summary, acetic acid has various health benefits, including improving digestion, regulating blood sugar, boosting the immune system, and positive effects on skin and hair.
+Apple cider vinegar, which is rich in acetic acid, is particularly praised for its potential to lower the glycemic index of meals, thereby contributing to better weight and blood sugar management.

 Back to blog